dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2229: Coercion in education may reduce motivation.
+### T2229: This lack of opportunity can decrease motivation and academic performance.

 |Support|
 |---|